 Depression can affect the ability to think clearly.
 And pain on its own may also affect mental function.

-A 2010 study in The Clinical Journal of Pain found that people with RA who were in a lot of pain scored poorly on tests of planning, decision-making, and working memory.
+A 2010 in The Clinical Journal of Pain found that people with RA who were in a lot of pain scored poorly on tests of planning, decision-making, and working memory.

 One way to combat brain fog is by taking medicine for RA.
 Biologic drugs, called TNF inhibitors, block inflammation.
 These drugs include etanercept (Enbrel) and adalimumab (Humira).